cmt2/revbayes.github.io/tutorials/divrate/sampling.md

 -------

-This tutorial describes how to specify different models of incomplete taxon sampling {% cite Hoehna2011} {% cite Hoehna2014a %} for estimating diversification rates in `RevBayes` {% cite Hoehna2016b %}.
-Incomplete taxon sampling, if not modeled correctly, severely biases diversification-rate parameter estimates {% cite Cusimano2010} {% cite Hoehna2011 %}.
+This tutorial describes how to specify different models of incomplete taxon sampling {% cite Hoehna2011 Hoehna2014a %} for estimating diversification rates in `RevBayes` {% cite Hoehna2016b %}.
+Incomplete taxon sampling, if not modeled correctly, severely biases diversification-rate parameter estimates {% cite Cusimano2010 Hoehna2011 %}.
 Specifically, we will discuss *uniform*, *diversified*, and *empirical* taxon sampling.
 All analyses in this tutorial will focus on diversification rate estimation through-time and use a birth-death process where diversification rates vary episodically which we model by piecewise constant rates `RevBayes`
-{% cite Hoehna2015a} {% cite May2016 %}.
+{% cite Hoehna2015a May2016 %}.
 The probabilistic graphical model is given
 only once for this tutorial as an overview.
 The model itself does not change between the different analyses; only the assumptions of incomplete taxon sampling.
 For each analysis you will estimate